 Alan McQuinn is a senior policy analyst at the Information Technology and Innovation Foundation.
-His research areas include a variety of issues related to information technology and Internet policy, such as cybersecurity, privacy, virtual currencies, e-government, Internet governance, and commercial drones.
+He writes and speaks on a variety of issues related to information technology and Internet policy, such as cybersecurity, privacy, blockchain, fintech, e-government, Internet governance, intellectual property, and aerospace.
 He was previously a telecommunications fellow for Representative Anna Eshoo (D-CA).
 McQuinn graduated from the University of Texas at Austin with a B.S. in public relations and political communications and a minor in Mandarin Chinese.